benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 ### Option 2: Write code in a local environment

-This takes a little more setup, and is completely optional, but should be straightforward if you're comfortable on a command line.
+This takes a little more setup, and is completely optional, but should be straightforward if you're comfortable around a command line.

-1. Install [Node.js](https://nodejs.org) if you don't have it already.
+1. Install [Node.js](https://nodejs.org) if you don't have it already
 2. Open up the [starter code](https://svelte.dev/repl/75f705a8650f4851bd2e172456d6dfcc?version=3) and download it using the link in the top right corner
-4. After unzipping the download, navigate to the project and install dependencies
+4. After unzipping the download, navigate to the project and install the dependencies

 ```bash
 npm install